John Seale

-John Clement Seale ACS ASC (born 5 October 1942) is an Australian cinematographer.
+John Clement Seale ACS ASC (born 5 October 1942) is an Australian retired cinematographer, known for his work in blockbusters and drama films both in Australia and Hollywood, including collaborations with directors Peter Weir and George Miller.
+His accolades include five Academy Award nominations and six BAFTA Award nominations, winning both for The English Patient (1996).

-He has received numerous accolades including an Academy Award, a BAFTA Award, and an American Society of Cinematographers Award.

 Early life

 Seale was born in Warwick, Queensland, Australia, to Marjorie Lyndon (née Pool) and Eric Clement Seale.

 Career

 Seale started his career collaborating with director Peter Weir, both as a camera operator and director of photography, gaining a reputation as one of Australia's leading cinematographers.
-He then earned international prominence working with directors such as Anthony Minghella, Wolfgang Petersen, Ron Howard, Sydney Pollack, and George Miller.

-He received Oscar nominations for his work on Witness, Rain Man, and Cold Mountain, and won for The English Patient.
-Seale directed one film, Till There Was You, in 1990.
-He is a four-time Oscar nominee, five-time BAFTA nominee, and four-time ASC Award nominee.
+He received an Oscar nomination for his first American film, Witness, as well as for Rain Man, and Cold Mountain, while winning one for The English Patient.

-His greatest commercial successes have been Harry Potter and the Philosopher's Stone, which grossed US$974 million; Rain Man, which grossed US$354 million; Prince of Persia: The Sands of Time, which grossed US$335 million; The Perfect Storm, which grossed US$328 million; and The Tourist, which grossed US$278 million.

-He came out of retirement in 2012 to shoot Mad Max: Fury Road, for which he received another Academy Award nomination.
+In addition to cinematography, Seale directed a feature film, Till There Was You (1990).

 Seale was appointed a Member of the Order of Australia in the 2002 Australia Day Honours in recognition of his "service to the arts as an Australian and internationally acclaimed cinematographer".

+After shooting The Tourist (2010), Seale decided to retire from the film industry, before returning in 2012 to shoot George Miller's Mad Max: Fury Road (2015), for which he received another Academy Award nomination.
+He retired again after the production of Miller's following film Three Thousand Years of Longing (2022).